siphry/siphry.github.io/HW1/HTML/index.md

 inline list coded into the `ul` class in my master css file, even with a custom `list2` class, it kept listing them horizontally and overlapping.
 Once I removed the `ul` section from my css file, I was able to get the list working properly.

 ##### Table
+I like the look of the basic bordered table, since it reminds me of the design of my old geocities websites I used to make (all table based designs...).
+I just made a simple white table to list the base prices of what I would charge for commissions of my art.

 ```html
 <h3>Commission Sizes and Prices</h3>
     <p>The prices listed are base prices and may increase per commission difficulty/detail.</p>